-Notes: Source: DHS year 2013-2014, own calculations.
+Notes: Source: DHS year 2017-2018, own calculations.
 Underlying shp-file from The Demographic and Health Surveys Program (2019).

 Figure 10.
-Indicator Contribution to Global MPI of Subnational Regions sorted by increasing values of the global MPI with the poorest region on the right.
+Indicator Contribution to Global MPI of Subnational Regions

+Figure 10 shows the contribution of each indicator to overall MPI at the subnational level.
+The regions are sorted by increasing values of the global MPI with the poorest region on the right.